theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 What do I mean?

 First, he weaponised the trailer.
 He made a tall claim---of 32,000 girls missing from Kerala, rotting or dying in prisons or ISIS camps.
 He changed it later to "story of three girls", which is a brilliant stroke.
 The tall claim resonated in the echo chamber that subscribes to that view, and those looking to enter it.
 The fact-checkers can come later, and to satisfy them, the number can always be "corrected".
-It was a masterstroke because now, everyone will watch the film with the "32,000" lens.
+It was a brilliant stroke because now, everyone will watch the film with the "32,000" lens.

-Second, when challenged, he said he had done his own research, and this number could not have been gotten from government numbers (because everyone is involved).
+Second, when challenged, he said he had done his own research, and this number could not have been gotten from government numbers (because “everyone is involved”).
 In other words, he made up a conspiracy theory.
 That automatically took away the credibility of any official statistics that we could get.
 Later, apparently, he asked at the JNU, 'Do numbers matter?'

 Third, he touched particularly sensitive areas that people otherwise think twice about speaking in public.
 This led to people discussing this primarily in closed circles, in whispers.
 This added to the bit about the conspiracy theory, and ensured it spread a lot more, because we are suckers for conspiracy theories.

 Fourth, he did not put the government in a spot.
 He never mentioned anything about the Government of India, except implying that _agencies_ such as the Intelligence Bureau were sleeping while 32,000 girls disappeared to ISIS camps right under their noses.
 He probably knew that when "Kerala" appears in the title, the politicians and others in Kerala---and nobody else---will react.

-Only those who did not miss their Civics classes would know that National Security comes under the Union List in the Constitution---with the Government of India having _exclusive_ control over it.
-(Which is also why I quote the _Union_ Ministers of Home here.)
+Only those who did not miss their Civics class would know that National Security comes under the Union List in the Constitution---with the Government of India having _exclusive_ control over it.
+(Which is also why I quote the _Union_ Minister of Home here.)

 He perhaps also knew that the incumbent administration at the Centre will keep mum because the narrative favours the most powerful political party there.
-More so when the narrative implicitly attacks a state which the party is trying to create its base in, and directly attacks Communism.
+More so when the narrative implicitly attacks a state which the party is trying to create its base in, and explicitly attacks Communism.

 Fifth, blame it on the absence of teachings of Hinduism in families.
 In broken Malayalam and Hindi, Gitanjali tells her father that because he did not teach her anything about the Hindu values and taught her only Communism, she ended up being manipulated by Asifa.
 This is a general belief in the insecure Hindu minds; why not play straight into it?

 Sixth, the film stars no major actors (except Devadarshini, perhaps).
 Even the lead actor is essentially a nobody, who has not appeared in any film of consequence or ever played a consequential role.
 Her acting skills are to blame for it, but whatever.
-Overall it means low expenditure on acting.
+Overall it means low expenditure on the cast.

 Seventh, the crew probably hired an intern for the CGI.
 The flame scenes, for example, were as though done by a novice, using the generic first-tutorial Blender template.